- Distinguish between spaces for group experiences, privacy, storage, and display.

 - Neutral paint colors

-Remember children may spend several hours a day in your classroom.
-Creating a relaxing, home-like environment is critical.
-It can be overwhelming to spend eight or twelve hours in spaces that are visually overwhelming, with bright lights or bright colors.
-A home-like environment, in addition to places for privacy and quiet areas, offer children the opportunity to seek calm when they need it.
+Creating a relaxing homelike environment is critical for children who may spend several hours a day in your classroom.
+It can be overwhelming to spend eight or twelve hours in spaces with lots of bright lights or bright colors.

-Including pictures of the children and their families, in conjunction with personal storage and displaying children’s artwork, is another great way to communicate that this spaces belongs to the children.
-When displaying pictures or adding decorative touches, remember to hang or offer many items at children’s eye level to reinforce that they are valued members of the classroom space.
-Consider taping pictures to the floor so mobile infants can see them as they move about.
+Including pictures of the children and their families, in conjunction with personal storage and displaying children’s artwork, is another great way to communicate that the space belongs to the children.
+When displaying pictures or adding decorative touches, remember to hang or offer many photos or decorative items at children’s eye level to reinforce that they are valued members of the classroom space.
+Consider taping pictures to the floor, or arranging them on a low shelf, so mobile infants can see them as they move about.

 Inviting Engagement: Provocations

-You can also offer items of beauty or wonder in the classroom that invite infants’ and toddlers’ exploration and engagement using provocations.
-A provocation is a picture, experience or item that provokes thought, interest, questions or creativity (Edwards, 2002).
-In the Materials lesson ahead, we will address different considerations when selecting materials for your classroom.
-Provocations can help “provoke” young children to use, think about or see materials in new ways.
+Offering items of beauty or wonder in the classroom invites infants’ and toddlers’ exploration and engagement.
+You can do this by using provocations.
+A provocation is a picture, experience, or item that provokes thought, interest, questions, or creativity (Edwards, 2002).
+Provocations can help provoke young children to use, think about, or see materials in new ways.
 When designing your classroom, it can be useful to think about how you will incorporate provocations.
-Your inspiration for what provocations to offer will often come from children’s current interests, their emerging developmental skills (e.g., crawling or grasping) or their learning goals.
-Provocations could be:
+Your inspiration for what provocations to offer will often come from children’s current interests, their emerging developmental skills (e.g., crawling or grasping), or their learning goals.
+Provocations might include:

-- Pictures: Including pictures of their interests can help extend exploration of certain concepts and send the message that children’s ideas are valued in your classroom.
+- Pictures: Including pictures of interests can help extend exploration of certain concepts and send the message that children’s ideas are valued in your classroom.
 Use pictures of real items as much as possible.
+Also, when applicable, offer several different pictures.
+This allows children to recognize that not all trees look the same, or that some dogs have spots and others do not.

 - An event or experience: For example, go on a nature walk outdoors or host a “picnic” in your classroom.
 You can also take pictures during the event to display later.
-Pictures like these, in conjunction with personal storage and children’s artwork, also communicate that this space belongs to the children.
+Using pictures of experiences with which the children engage with one another in the learning environment communicates that this space belongs to the children.
+It also provides them with concrete documentation to reflect back on the experience.

-- Books: Strategically placing books relevant to children’s current interests around the room can change their play and engagement.
-For example, offer a book on construction sites next to the blocks, or on taking care of babies next to dramatic play.
+- Books: Strategically placing books relevant to children’s current interests around the room can change how they engage in the space.
+For example, offer a book on construction sites next to the blocks, or a book about babies next to dramatic play.

 - Simple changes in display: For example, add a child-safe mirror on the floor for children to see themselves as they crawl over, or set up the doll babies in dramatic play with small bowls and spoons, which can invite the older infants and toddlers to “feed” the dolls.
 For infants and toddlers, changes in display can also include rearranging climbing equipment to offer new challenges or incorporating different textures and colors on the floor.

 Consider the placement of your provocations.
 What are you hoping infants and toddlers will do within each area of your classroom?
-What concepts are you currently exploring, or developmental goals are you working towards, and how might a provocation in certain areas help extend or focus children’s play?
-Provocations are meant to be a guide or a point of inspiration for how infants and toddlers can engage with certain materials or spaces, but remember they are not meant to be an ultimatum for what children are supposed to do in each area or with the materials.
-For example, perhaps you set up some empty paper towel tubes and scarves for children to explore pushing the scarves through the tubes, but instead the children enjoy throwing the scarves in the air and watching them fall.
-That is all right; not every provocation will interest every infant or toddler or provoke the kind of play you expect.
+What concepts are you currently exploring or developmental goals are you working toward, and how might a provocation in certain areas help extend or focus children’s play?
+Provocations are meant to be a guide or a point of inspiration for how infants and toddlers can engage with certain materials or spaces and are not meant to limit what children are supposed to do in each area or with the materials.
+Although you may have a clear intention for how the items will be used, the children may have a different plan.
+Not every provocation will interest every infant or toddler or provoke the kind of play you expect.
+The beauty in provocations is observing how each child uses it.

 Designing for All

-When you look to design or redesign your classroom, you need to consider the needs and learning goals for all children.
-Each time a new infant or toddler enters your room, you should consider what adaptations are needed to best support their engagement and safety in the classroom.
-For children with special needs, it is important to speak with the child’s family and your trainer, coach or supervisor so you know the child’s particular needs and what supports will help them.
-As we will discuss in the Materials lesson, assuring that your classroom is welcoming to children from diverse cultural backgrounds is also critical to supporting the success of all children in your room.
+When you look to design or redesign your classroom, you need to consider the needs and learning goals of all children.
+Each time a new infant or toddler enters your room, you should consider what adaptations are needed to best support their engagement and safety in the classroom, as well as the individual’s previous experiences.
+For children with disabilities, it is important to speak with the child’s family and your trainer, coach, or administrator so you know the child’s particular needs and what supports will help them.
+As we will discuss in Lesson Four, ensuring that your classroom is welcoming to children from diverse cultural backgrounds is also critical to supporting the success of all children in your room.

 Organize for Independence